 2) JEANIE THOMPSON CAMERON (1876-1962)

 The Camerons’ second child, Jean was born in 1876.
 With Jean, I encountered the problem, common in genealogy, that not much is recorded about women.
 While men are in the public sphere and have professions, or serve in public offices, the armed forces, or in community organizations, women often did not have these opportunities.

 Looking at the census, in 1881, I found Jeannie T, age 4, at home with her family.
 In 1891 she was missing from the family group but in 1901, at age 24, she is living with her parents on Bridge Street in Berwick.
+In December 1902, a postcard that she sent to her brother Donald tells him that she will be home to Berwick for Christmas and hopes to see him then.
+That card is postmarked from the village of Ryton, County Durham, near Gatesdhead so she may have been working there at the time.
 In 1911, when she was 34, I could not find her.
-In both cases she may have been visiting family or friends on the day of the census, or she could have been working away from home.
+She may have been visiting family or friends on the day of the census, or she could have been working away from home.

 A friend who noted the unusual hair style in this photo said, “It looks like she had curly hair and has tried straightening it.”
 Another photo, that I have borrowed from the website of our third cousin, Rod Cameron, rodcameron.co.uk , does show her with very curly hair so it might be that she was trying out a new look.
 Also from Rod’s site is the photo below of her husband, James Sellar.